cncf/tag-security/assessments/projects/cni/self-assessment.md

 - They do not use static code analyzers to automatically catch vulnerabilities in code.
 - They do not identify fixed vulnerabilities or acknowledge bug reports
 - They do not have a specific or safe way of testing new functionalities

-## Case Studies

-Provide context for reviewers by detailing 2-3 scenarios of real-world use cases.

 ### Case Studies